 After 35 years in the AG industry I retired in 2001.
 Selling fertilizer and buying peanuts from the growers over the years was a very interesting and lively career but I don't miss it as much as I thought that I would.
-I started NewEyes consulting in 2003 offering production of employee manuals, refinance packages, business streamlining, and troubleshooting services to businesses in the area.
-I sort of backed in to this by accident when a local businessman called and asked me if I would help him chart a course for his company's survival for the tough times that he could see ahead.He wanted me to look at his operation through "new eyes" and help him see things that he was too close to, to be able to see.
+I started NewEyes consulting in 2003.
 This was a very rewarding experience for me.
 I really enjoy assisting businesses in planning their survival and success.
 Being able to choose when I work was a new experience that I dearly loved.
 During this time I got re-invigorated in my Ham Radio hobby and have built a new shack to operate from and even enjoy the digital modes as well as chasing DX.
 Re-newing old friendships and getting back on the air has been almost as rewarding as when I first entered the hobby back in 1977.

 My youngest son and three youngest grandkids live nearby and I really enjoy riding with them over our 80 acres in our "rough country" modified golf cart.
-The youngest grandson at age 7, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with three cows and three young calves.
+The youngest grandson, at the age of 7, asked for a baby cow for Christmas one year so grandpa and he are now in the cattle business with eleven cows and a new calf.
 He takes good care of his cows while his dad and I work on the fences.
 I don't see how I ever had time for a job!
 My oldest son and two older grandkids live near Chattanooga, TN and we don't get to see them nearly as much as we would like to; but we deal with it as best we can.
 Both of my sons and my oldest grandson have all become HAMS so we have now become a ham family.
 Some of us are more active than others but I can now boast of three generations of HAM operators in the family.
-My daughter and her husband don't have any children yet but my son in law has shown some interest in Ham radio so I am still looking to expand my HAM family eventually.
+My daughter and her husband have a baby girl that loves her PopPop and is crawling all over the place; but isn't interested in anything she can't chew.
+My son in law has shown some interest in Ham radio but works all the time... but I am still looking to expand my HAM family eventually.
 HI HI

 My favorite operating position in the shack.
 The layout changes from time to time.